What is Resume Parsing?

 The way companies hire employees has changed drastically in the last few decades.
 Hiring managers and recruiters no longer sift through resumes manually, they use an ATS (Applicant Tracking System).
-One of the main functions of an ATS is to parse resumes.
+One of the main functions of applicant tracking systems is to parse resumes.
 We’ll show you how an ATS parses resumes and how to get yours past one.

-We’ll also show you how you can parse your own resume to see how it performs.
+We’ll also show you how you can parse your own resume to see how it performs during the applicant screening process.

 The ability to parse a resume has really streamlined the hiring process for many companies.
 It's great in that respect but there is also a major disadvantage for both the employer and job seeker.